developer-lfierrro743/EaglercraftY/README.md

 (PLEASE DONT SUE ME Mojang/MICROSOFT!)
 AND PLEASE DONT PUT THIS (DMCA)

-Planned Release date:March 20th
+Planned Release date: Not Avaliable currently

-This project wil have the official Code of minecraft  1.9.4 and this respository will be updated (rip-off of 1.8.8 code)
+This project wil have the official Code of minecraft  1.20 and this respository will be updated (rip-off of 1.8.8 code)
 # EaglercraftY?